stefanledin/responsify-wp/readme.md

 ?>
 ````

-###Background images
+###<a name="functions-style"></a>Style
-But what's the deal with the first argument? ``element``?
-Well, there might be times when you have a ``div`` with a very large background image.
+There might be times when you have a ``div`` with a very large background image.
 It's very easy to replace the image with a smaller one using media queries in your stylesheet, but that requires you to hard code the filename.
 What if it's some kind of header image that can be changed later by the administrator of the site?
 In that case, you cannot hard code the filename inside your stylesheet.
 You might have done something like this in the past: